-- Concepts come from agriculture, health science, marketing, information technology, and economics, and are integrated into business, family and consumer sciences, and technology and engineering education, and career development curricula.
+- Concepts come from agriculture, business, economics, family and consumer sciences, health science, information technology, marketing, and technology and engineering education curricula.

 - Students are involved in Work-Based Learning activities such as career fairs, guest speakers, field studies, and job shadows.